okta/odyssey/FORMS.md

 - Title: contains legend for FieldGroup
 - Descr: contains a description for a FieldGroup
+- Error: contains an Infobox describing FieldGroup-level errors ("Two valid options you have selected are incompatible.")
 - Slot: contains Fields

 ### Pseudo-Structure